GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

     python train-model-with-labels.py
     ```

-7. Wait for the program to end.
-8. Review the model output.
+7. Wait for the program to end, then review the model output.
-9. Copy the Model ID in the terminal output.
+8. Copy the Model ID in the terminal output.
 You will use your Model ID when analyzing new forms.

 ## Test the model created with labels